PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Stalin and World War II

-In May 1939, Stalin appointed Vyacheslav Mikhaylovich Molotov, father of the famous cocktail of the same name, for the post of People's Commissar of Foreign Affairs.
 Molotov obtained a visit from Nazi Germany's foreign minister Ribbentrop.
-Together at Moscow and with Stalin looking over their shoulder, Germany and the Soviet Union signed a non-aggression pact on August 23, 1939.
-This pact is also called the Hitler-Stalin Pact, or the Molotov-Ribbentrop Pact.
+Together at Moscow and with Stalin looking over their shoulders, Germany and the Soviet Union signed a non-aggression pact on August 23, 1939.

 MOLOTOV SIGNING THE GERMAN-SOVIET NONAGGRESSION PACT,